PeterWangIntel/crosswalk-website/Crosswalk-package-management.md

 ### Difference to CRX

-TODO - explain the difference with why changes are needed
+TODO - explain the difference with CRX why changes are needed

 ### XPK package generator (Bash shell version)
 XPK package is very similar as CRX Format, the reference link is: [CRX Format](http://developer.chrome.com/extensions/crx.html), and here is a generator shell adapted from the example: